 The most common application of this modified KPI tree is for teams who want to keep track of health indicators for the team.
 Organizations that I’ve coached in the past have also taken the modified KPI tree, in addition to the quarterly objectives, and used it to generate ideas for quarterly key results.

-Rather than struggling to see how your day to day work rolls up to the key results you’ve set at a department or company level, it can be helpful to build out such a KPI tree with different branches/layers that get more specific with each branch/layer to help you connect the dots between the activities that your team generates and the impact that you would like to create.
+Rather than struggling to see how your day to day work rolls up to the key results you’ve set at a department or company level, it can be helpful to build out such a KPI tree with different branches/layers that get more specific with each branch/layer to help you connect the dots between the activities that your team generates and the impact that you would like to create, as defined in your vision, mission, and strategy.